-I will be giving a Masterclass on Swift at the NCSS Summer School 2018 in the University of Sydney on 9th January 2018.
-This post contains useful links for use during and after my class.
+I gave a Masterclass on Swift at the NCSS Summer School 2018 in the University of Sydney on 9th January 2018.
+This post contains useful links for use in relation to the material covered during my class.

 Yesterday, I came to update my blog: I had a new post in draft form and I wanted to update the Swift code to version 4.
 However installing High Sierra had removed Jekyll which is the site generator that I had been using.
 I re-installed Jekyll but found that it had been updated from version 2 to version 3.